dnordquist/dnordquist.github.io/about.md

 ---
 title: About
 layout: inner
-permalink: /about/
 ---
 ## About Dan

 I'm a software and development manager in Minnesota.
 I play guitar and write songs and I have three kids.

 ## About This Site